natrajsk007/M2-Embedded_DCtoDC_Converter/README.md

 40021000|	Natarajan K | Nil | Nil | 3 | 3 |

 ## Challenges Faced and How Was It Overcame

+Having some installation issues in SimulIDE and tried to overcame by troubleshooting videos.